VHS Revival takes to the wilderness with a bona fide action icon

 By 1982, large portions of the American public were ready to accept the fact that their veterans had been used as scapegoats regarding matters that were beyond their control.
 As Stallone himself would put it, “We shouldn’t be so hard on the bearer of bad news”, and should instead look beyond the government’s rhetoric and the divide it caused throughout American society.
 For many, that acceptance was tougher to swallow.
 Movie’s such as Francis Ford Coppola’s unsentimental and gruellingly authentic Apocalypse Now was too much reality to stomach, regardless of a general softening towards a prickly moral subject.
 First Blood is like the mainstream antidote.
 It conveys unpatriotic truths in a quasi-patriotic fashion.
 It portrays the aftermath of the Vietnam War in a sympathetic light, one singed with enough feelgood fantasy for the American public to fully embrace.
 It is at the same time transparently leftist and oddly right-wing.
 It is an action movie first, a political commentary second, and as a mainstream vehicle it works wonders, with a lead character who preempted the kind of mainstream action star that rival Schwarzenegger would build an entire career upon.

 For all of our American readers, let me make something clear: I am not anti-American.
 I am not anti-American because I can make the distinction between people and politics.
+As author Mark Twain once wrote, “Loyalty to country ALWAYS.
+Loyalty to government, when it deserves it.”
 I rarely represent the politics of my country of origin.
 The fact that we as individuals are limited to such a finite spectrum of manufactured beliefs is ridiculous to me.
 While the character Rambo would one day grow to champion such a limited set of opinions, at his core the original character represented the individual.